truecharts/DocGenerator/default_port_list.md

 | syncthing      |  tcp_port   | 20978 |                                              |
 | syncthing      |  udp_port   | 20979 |                                              |

 ## TrueNAS Scale Services

-### Please mind that this list is not updated automatically like the rest of this doc.
+> Please mind that this list is not updated automatically like the rest of this doc

 | Service | Port | Protocol | Note |
 | :------ | :--: | :------: | :--: |